 My husband went crazy (he went back 5 times to the booth) for Chef Miguel Angel Guerrero‘s food.
 This chef is considered by many the creator of the Baja Med concept and is the owner of widely recognized restaurants such as La Querencia, El Taller, and El Colegio.

 He prepared for the attendants of the event a fish and shrimp ceviche plus a risotto-like tostada (the rice contained octopus and squid ink aioli).

 We had an amazing chile en nogada from a restaurant called Cien Años located in Tijuana.
 We don’t have to go to Puebla anymore to have this dish (but I will go back to Puebla in a zilch just because).

 I had waited too long to taste the food of Kokopelli Tacos.
-The founders of this mini empire are experts in serving gourmet street food.
+The founders of this mini-empire are experts in serving gourmet street food.
 They offered a trio of delectableness (two tostadas and an octopus taco).
-They also had interesting sauces like pinapple-habanero and chile de arbol-peanut to add a boost of flavor to the food.
+They also had interesting sauces like pineapple-habanero and chile de arbol-peanut to add a boost of flavor to the food.

 We also had Peruvian ceviche from Café Secret (Del Mar), ceviche tostadas from Kobu (Tijuana), biria tacos from Aqui es Texcoco (Chula Vista), a posole tostada from the Plascencia Group and much more.